breatheco-de/exercise-domain-generator/README.md

 ## A bit of history about the project

-Before the domain market was centralized and converted into a mafia controlled by Godaddy, Enom and some others.
-Normal people like you and me were able to buy a .com domain relatively easy.
+Before the domain market was centralized and converted into a mafia controlled by Godaddy, Enom, and others.
+Normal people like you and me are able to buy a .com domain relatively easily.

-In fact, this project was originally built in 2002 by one of 4Geeks teachers while he was trying to find domain names to buy for several projects.
+In fact, this project was originally built in 2002 by one of the 4Geeks teachers while he was trying to find domain names to buy for several projects.